spack/spack/lib/spack/docs/features.rst

 Simple package installation
 ---------------------------

 Installing the default version of a package is simple.
-This will install the latest version of the ``mpileaks`` package and all of its dependencies:
+The following will install the latest version of the ``mpileaks`` package and all dependencies:

 .. code-block:: console